NITCbase/nitcbase.github.io/docs/Roadmap/Stage10.md

 **Answer**

 1. We will get the record with `id`=1000 because that's the first record that will satisfy the condition when a linear search is done.
-Since this record will be the first relation in the first block of the relation, we get that the rec-id is `{6, 1}`.
+Since this record will be the first record in the first block of the relation, we get that the rec-id is `{6, 1}`.
+The 7th block is the first block that is available to be used by a relation as the first 6 blocks are reserved.
 2. There will be 31 leaf index blocks and 1 internal index block.
 3. The root block will have 30 entries.
 The rightmost value in the node will be 968/969 depending on the implementation.
 4. We would get the book with `id` 501 because the records will be sorted in ascending order in the leaf node.
-A B+ search will return the first node in the leaf that satisfies the condition.
+B+ search will return the first node in the leaf that satisfies the condition.

 </details>